rh-mobb/documentation/docs/idp/az-ad-grp-sync/README.md

 ## Define groups and assign users in Azure AD ##

-To synchronize groups and users with ROSA they must exist in Azure AD
+To synchronize groups and users with ROSA/OSD they must exist in Azure AD

-1. Create groups to syncronize with ROSA if they do not already exist
+1. Create groups to syncronize with ROSA/OSD if they do not already exist

     ![Azure AD Groups](./images/az-ad-grp.png)

-1. Create user IDs to synchronize with ROSA if they do not already exist
+1. Create user IDs to synchronize with ROSA/OSD if they do not already exist

     ![Azure AD Users](./images/az-ad-usr.png)